michaelfromyeg/resume/README.md

 ## About

-I want a separate place to host my resume so I can link to it via a subdomain.
+I want a separate place to host my resume, so I can link to it via a subdomain.

-Also taking this opportunity to be amazed at just how many files are needed for a "favicon" in 2021.
+Also taking this opportunity to be amazed at just how many files are needed for a "favicon" in ~~2021~~ 2024.
 Lol.

 ## Development